Tagore is my favorite poet. I never get tired of reading his poems, his jottings. In his words, there is an infinite source of spiritual wisdom.

 The evening before, I remembered looking at this tall hill behind all those trees in the distance, in front of my cabin.

-The ever changing shadows of the slowly drifting clouds caressing those slopes was such an intriguing sight…
+The ever-changing shadows of the slowly drifting clouds caressing those slopes were such an intriguing sight…

 However, when I wake up in the morning, the hill was no longer there!!!
 I could only see the trees in the front!!! :)

 I was sure I had seen the hill last evening…or was I mistaken?
 Where did the hill go?